predatorray/kubectl-tmux-exec/README.md

 2. Unpack the kubectl-tmux-exec-*.tar.gz file and copy all the files to a directory, `/usr/local/kubectl-tmux-exec` for instance.

-3. Add the `bin/` directory to PATH.
+3. Add the `bin/` directory to your `$PATH`.
 For example, add this line to your rc file: `export PATH="$PATH:/usr/local/kubectl-tmux-exec/bin"`.

 4. Install the dependencies. ([Wiki: How-to-Install-Dependencies](https://github.com/predatorray/kubectl-tmux-exec/wiki/How-to-Install-Dependencies))

 ## Usage

-To execute this script as a [plugin]((https://kubernetes.io/docs/tasks/extend-kubectl/kubectl-plugins/)), a `kubectl` version prior to `1.12.0` is required and the latest version is preferred.
-Alternatively, you can also execute the script directly like `kubectl-tmux_exec [...ARGS]` if it is not supported.
+Make sure you have `kubectl` ≥ 1.12 ([plugin support]), ideally latest.

+Otherwise, execute the script directly: `kubectl-tmux_exec [...ARGS]`.

-By executing the command below, you can check if the script has been successfully added.
+Check if the script has been successfully added by:

 ```sh
 kubectl plugin list